hov3rcraft/homebridge-eufy-robovac/README.md

 * Find robot

+### Supported Devices
+Some newer RoboVac models, such as the Eufy Clean L60, are currently not supported as some messages are encrypted (see [#6]).

 ### Get Device ID & Local Key
 To access your RoboVac, you need both the `deviceId`/`localKey`.
 To get the `deviceId`/`localKey` use the [`eufy-clean-local-key-grabber`](https://github.com/Rjevski/eufy-clean-local-key-grabber/tree/master) repository.